-When considering Title I schools, those schools that serve a high percentage of students in poverty, the SPCSA continues to see a high rate of schools performing at or above a 50 index score, which in a typical year would equate to a 3-star performance level or better.
-As of the 2018-19 school year, 72.2% of SPCSA-sponsored Title I charter schools earned an index score of 50 or higher, while 45.0% of Title I schools across the state earned an index score of 50 or higher.
-For the 2021-22 school year, 60.0% of SPCSA-sponsored Title I charter schools earned an index score of 50 or higher, while 33.3% of Title I schools across the state earned an index score of 50 or higher, while 33.3% of Title I schools across the state earned an index score of 50 or higher, while 33.3% of Title I schools statewide, SPCSA-sponsored Title I charter schools tend to underperform non-Title I charter schools, demonstrating a need to continue to close opportunity gaps between students attending Title I and non-Title I schools.
+When considering Title I schools, those schools that serve a high percentage of students in poverty, the SPCSA continues to see a high rate of schools performing at or above a 3-star performance level or better.
+As of the 2022-2023 school year, 53.8% of SPCSA-sponsored Title I charter schools earned a 3-star rating or higher, while 26.5% of Title I schools across the state earned 3-star rating or higher.
+Although SPCSA-sponsored Title I schools continue to outperform Title I schools statewide, SPCSA-sponsored Title I charter schools tend to underperform non-Title I charter schools, demonstrating a need to continue to close opportunity gaps between students attending Title I and non-Title I schools.

 While the vast majority of SPCSA-sponsored schools are meeting or exceeding performance expectations, there are still schools that fall short.
-According to the Nevada School Performance Framework index scores for the 2021-22 school year, approximately 20% of SPCSA-sponsored schools earned an index score below 50, which in a typical year would equate to a 1- or 2-star rating, indicating that they did not meet or partially met expectations, respectively.
+According to the Nevada School Performance Framework index scores for the 2022-2023 school year, approximately 27% of SPCSA-sponsored schools earned a 1- or 2-star rating.
 In instances in which an SPCSA-sponsored school is not meeting academic expectations, the SPCSA responds with appropriate intervention.
 This may include issuing a formal notice to a school, requiring a school improvement plan, conducting additional monitoring, or, in instances of persistent low performance and/or circumstances that undermine the health and safety of students, closing a school.
-At its November 18, 2022 board meeting, the SPCSA voted to conduct additional monitoring of 13 SPCSA-sponsored schools due to concerns with academic performance5.
-This includes a heighted review of each school's School Performance Plan (SPP), along with mid-year status checks on the progress in implementing these plans, and conducting a site evaluation during the 2022-23 school year, regardless of the year of the charter contract.
-In a typical year, this type of performance may result in a more significant intervention, such as the issuance of a formal notice.
-However, given the lasting impacts of COVID-19 on schools and student learning, the SPCSA opted this year to take a more measured approach.
+At its November 3, 2023, and December 8, 2023, board meetings, the SPCSA voted to conduct additional monitoring of 12 SPCSA-sponsored schools due to concerns with academic performance by issuing a formal Notice of Concern This includes a heighted review of each school's School Performance Plan (SPP), along with mid-year status checks on the progress in implementing these plans.
+However, due to inflated growth metrics resulting from COVID-19 testing data in the 2020-2021 and 2021-2022 school years, it was determined that only 1-star schools would be issued these

 The Authority will continue to be transparent about performance expectations for all current and future schools.
-By utilizing the findings of the Academic and Demographic Needs Assessment and implementing strategic oversight measures, the Authority firmly believes it can fulfill its statutory purpose by cultivating more high-quality public charter schools throughout Nevada and enable equitable access to students of all backgrounds.
+By utilizing the findings of the Demographic and Academic Needs Assessment and implementing strategic oversight measures, the Authority firmly believes it can fulfill its statutory purpose by cultivating more high-quality public charter schools throughout Nevada and enable equitable access to students of all backgrounds.